Qzxcvy/ARBusinessCard_Practice/README.md

 # ARBusinessCard_Practice
 Unity; AR

-Novice SE practicing with the Unity Engine to create an Augmented reality Business Card.
+Novice SE practicing with the Unity Engine to create an augmented reality app.

 Use the image "WT_ARBusinessCardMarker" as the marker for the AR app.